Pari Miniature: Activity

 Pari Miniature, who was the illustrator of the book "Ghazals suivis de aphorismes" published in France in 2021, was awarded the International Forum badge.

 The last solo exhibition of Pari Miniature called "Love of Color" was organized by the Ministry of Culture and the Union of Artists at the Union of Artists.
 More than 130 works by the artist were displayed at the exhibition.
 Ms. Pari is an illustrator of about 30 books.

+The author of the presentation drawing for the 1st Republican Forum of Young Ethnographers, organized by the "Genocide Memorial Complex" in the city of Guba on June 5-6, 2025, is Pari Miniature.

+Peri Miniature is also the author of the presentation image of the 2nd Republic Forum of Young Ethnographers, which was dedicated to the topic of 'Community, Culture, and Scientific Cooperation' and held in Lankaran on March 16–17, 2026, as well as the cover image of the 'Ancient Land' international scientific journal for this forum.